mbessett1/SmartConsole/SmartConsole/ReadMe.txt

   When the app runs, it will pause to confirm execution UNLESS the task class has a [NoConfirmation] attribute, or the commandline specified "-Silent".

+1.1 Release Notes:

+1. Added shell task that will allow task commands to operate within a shell
+2. Added TaskPackage support that allows tasks to be composed and executed as a package/group